Environmental impact analysis using the Finca Santa Rita in Nicaragua as an example, using the Cool Farm Tool.

 420.78 | 101.15 | 1.57 |

 At 33.2%, energy emissions for processing are the largest factor.
-This is due to the fact that the coffees are heavily processed.
+This is due to the fact that these are heavily processed coffees.

 The coffees undergo a controlled fermentation process at Bridazul, which also provides a cold storage facility to ensure a controlled environment.
-This leads to high energy consumption, although the process only runs for one month a year.
-If we assume electricity costs of $0.05 per pound of green coffee, this corresponds to a consumption of 126.56 kWh for our coffees.
+This results in high energy consumption, even though the process only runs for one month a year.
+Assuming electricity costs of $0.05 per pound of green coffee, this corresponds to a consumption of 126.56 kWh for our coffees.

 Fertilizer

-For many farms where plants are exposed to full sun, fertilizers account for a large portion of emissions (> 80%).
-This becomes clear when examining the assumptions behind studies used, for example, for Ecoinvent.
-Ecoinvent is a widely used environmental database.
-However, Ecoinvent does not have a dataset for coffee from Nicaragua, but it does have one for Honduras.
-Due to the farm's proximity, this dataset can be used.
-Here, NPK fertilizer application is assumed to be 343-223-221 kg/ha, resulting in emissions of 10.11 kg CO2e / kg green coffee.
+On many farms where plants are exposed to full sun, fertilizers account for a large proportion of emissions (> 80%).
+This already becomes clear when looking at the origins of the assumptions in studies used, for example, for Ecoinvent.
+Ecoinvent is a common environmental database.
+However, Ecoinvent does not maintain a dataset for coffee from Nicaragua, but it does for Honduras.
+Due to the farm's geographical proximity, this dataset can be used.
+This assumes an application rate for NPK fertilizers of 343-223-221 kg/ha, resulting in emissions of 10.11 kg CO2e / kg green coffee.

-At Santa Rita, NPK fertilizer application is 6.56-5.80-26.67.
-Biological fertilizers are included here, as are fertilizers for plants that are still growing and not yet yielding.
+At Santa Rita, an application of 6.56-5.80-26.67 NPK fertilizer occurs.
+The organic fertilizers are included here, as is the fertilizer for plants that are still growing and not yet yielding.

-The high fertilizer application in the Honduras dataset yields 1340 kg/ha.
-The yield at Santa Rita, in comparison, is 101.15 kg/ha.
-Thus, the yield is 13.25 times higher.
-However, the factor for nitrogen (N) fertilizer application is increased by a factor of 52.29, for phosphorus by a factor of 38.45, only for potassium is the factor smaller than the yield factor (8.29).
-However, it is expected that the yield will increase in the coming years as more plants enter the production phase.
-(Typically, coffee plants start bearing cherries after three to four years.)
+The high fertilizer application rate in the Honduras dataset achieves a yield of 1340 kg / ha.
+By comparison, the yield at Santa Rita is 101.15 kg/ha.
+The yield is therefore 13.25 times higher.
+However, the factor for nitrogen (N) fertilizer application is increased by a factor of 52.29, and for phosphorus by 38.45; only for potassium is the factor smaller than the yield factor (8.29).
+Nevertheless, the yield is expected to increase in the coming years as more plants transition into the production phase.
+(As a rule, coffee plants start bearing cherries after three to four years.)

 Transport

-Transport is a major factor at 14.8%.
-This is mainly due to the fact that workers and all resources have to be transported to the farm, as no one lives on the farm except for two employees.
+At 14.8%, transport is a significant factor.
+This is primarily because workers and all resources must be transported to the farm, as no one lives on the farm except for two employees.
 However, transport does not include the transport of coffee to the port.
 We calculate this separately, along with shipping and transport within the EU.

-Roads in remote regions of Nicaragua cannot be compared to roads in Switzerland, and the additional effort caused by unevenness or unpaved surfaces must be included.
+Roads in remote regions of Nicaragua cannot be compared to roads in Switzerland, and the extra effort caused by unevenness or lack of paving must be factored in.

 Discussion

-Existing environmental data for coffee varies widely or is unavailable.
-Data in environmental databases such as Ecoinvent aim to cover a high degree of generality.
-Therefore, the focus is on producing countries such as Brazil, Vietnam, Colombia, Indonesia, and Honduras, which account for 85% of the global supply.
+Existing environmental data for coffee vary greatly or are unavailable.
+Data in environmental databases such as Ecoinvent aim to achieve a high degree of general validity.
+Therefore, the focus is on producing countries like Brazil, Vietnam, Colombia, Indonesia, and Honduras, which account for 85% of the global supply.
 The remaining 15% are distributed among another 55 producing countries and therefore receive less attention in large-scale studies.<2>

-For this reason, Ecoinvent does not have data for Nicaragua.
-Since Honduras is a neighboring country of Nicaragua and uses similar agricultural practices, and coffee cultivation in Honduras resembles the cultivation structures in Nicaragua, a comparison is appropriate.
-The Honduras dataset shows 10.11 kg CO2e / kg green coffee <3>.
-The Carbon Cloud dataset, a freely accessible database focused on food, shows 4.0 kg CO2e/kg green coffee <4> for coffee from Nicaragua.
-A study by Caravela Coffee, which also considers carbon sequestration by the agroforestry system, results in approximately -12.7 kg CO2e/kg green coffee <5>.
-The farm under consideration thus falls in the middle of these values.
-If land use change were considered at Santa Rita, approximately 4 kg CO2e/kg green coffee would have been stored at Santa Rita.
-This would only consider the area that is no longer managed as forest.
-New trees and shrubs such as bananas and Inga would also be added.
+For this reason, Ecoinvent also does not maintain data for Nicaragua.
+Since Honduras is a neighboring country to Nicaragua, uses similar agricultural practices, and coffee cultivation in Honduras resembles the cultivation structures in Nicaragua, a comparison is appropriate.
+The Honduras dataset shows 10.11 kg CO2e / kg green coffee<3>.
+The dataset from Carbon Cloud, a freely accessible database focused on food, indicates 4.0 kg CO2e/kg green coffee<4> for coffee from Nicaragua.
+A study by Caravela Coffee, which also takes into account carbon storage by the agroforestry system, arrives at approximately -12.7 kg CO2e/kg green coffee<5>.
+The farm under consideration is therefore in the midfield of these values.
+If land use change were to be considered at Santa Rita, approximately 4 kg CO2e/kg green coffee would have been stored at Santa Rita.
+In this case, only the area no longer managed as forest would be considered, in addition to new trees and shrubs such as bananas and Inga.

-The consideration of roasted coffees includes cultivation, transport, and roasting (roasting also includes packaging in our calculation).
-To find reliable data for roasted coffee, a very precise examination of the studies and the data basis on which they are based is required.
-A frequently cited study <6> "Life cycle assessment synthesis of the carbon footprint of Arabica coffee: Case study of Brazil and Vietnam conventional and sustainable coffee production and export to the United Kingdom" shows a footprint for conventional coffee from Brazil for consumption in the UK of 14.61 kg CO2e / kg roasted coffee.
+The analysis of roasted coffee includes cultivation, transport, and roasting (in our calculation, roasting also includes packaging).
+To find reliable data for roasted coffee, a very precise examination of the studies and the data basis upon which they are based is required.
+A frequently cited study <6> “Life cycle assessment synthesis of the carbon footprint of Arabica coffee: Case study of Brazil and Vietnam conventional and sustainable coffee production and export to the United Kingdom” indicates a footprint for conventional coffee from Brazil for consumption in the UK of 14.61 kg CO2e / kg roasted coffee.
 However, the coffee in this study is flown, which is extremely rare.

 Ecoinvent offers no data.
-Carbon Cloud provides various data, but these are all primarily based on coffee from Brazil.
-Thus, the data are very similar.
+Carbon Cloud provides various data, but these are all mainly based on coffee from Brazil.
+Therefore, the data are very similar.

-To calculate a footprint for the coffees from the farm, we used two additional tools that we developed in-house.
-A calculator for roastery footprints based on Ecoinvent data and a transport calculator based on Mobitool data (as of 2023).
+To calculate a footprint for the coffee from the farm, we used two further tools that we developed ourselves as a company: a calculator for roastery footprints based on Ecoinvent data and a transport calculator based on data from Mobitool (as of 2023).

-The footprint for 2022 of the Kaffeemacher roastery has already been published.
-The roastery's emissions for 2022 amounted to 22.122 t CO2e, which corresponds to 0.45 kg CO2e / kg roasted coffee.
+The 2022 footprint for the Kaffeemacher roastery has already been published.
+Emissions from the roastery for the year 2022 amounted to 22.122 t CO2e, which corresponds to 0.45 kg CO2e /kg roasted coffee.

-In 2022, Die Kaffeemacher purchased 4780 kg of coffee from Nicaragua, including Santa Rita coffee.
-Transport emissions amounted to 2692.19 kg CO2e, with approximately 150 kg CO2e attributed to Santa Rita coffee, thus 0.56 kg CO2e per kg of green coffee.
+Kaffeemacher purchased 4780 kg of coffee from Nicaragua in 2022.
+This also includes the Santa Rita coffee.
+Transport emissions amount to 2692.19 kg CO2e, of which a proportional share for the Santa Rita coffee is approx. 150 kg CO2e, thus amounting to 0.56 kg CO2e /kg green coffee.

-Both farm emissions and transport emissions must account for a 15% roasting loss.
-This results in a CO₂ footprint of 2.96 kg CO2e per kg of roasted coffee.
+For both farm emissions and transport emissions, a 15% roasting loss must still be factored in.
+This results in a CO₂ footprint of 2.96 kg CO2e / kg roasted coffee.

 | Green coffee | Roasted coffee | Distribution | |

-The coffee chain continues, as after roasting, coffee is consumed by you at home and by us in restaurants.
-Some 250-gram bags are sent around the world by mail and then brewed as filter coffee or espresso.
+The coffee chain continues, because after roasting, coffee is consumed by you at home and by us in the catering industry.
+Some 250-gram bag is sent around the world by post and then brewed as filter or espresso?
 What impact does that have?
-What effect do a thermoblock or a 2.5-liter boiler have on power consumption and the footprint?
+What effect do a thermoblock or a 2.5-liter boiler have on electricity consumption and footprint?

 We have investigated these questions.
-You can find the first draft, the current status, on our sustainability page.
+You can find the first draft, current status on our sustainability page.

-Is there a missing link or are you interested in our work in this area?
-Then sign up for our newsletter to stay informed about further topics in this area.
+Is a link missing, or are you interested in our work in this area?
+Then sign up for our newsletter to stay up to date on further topics in this field.

-Meanwhile, the 22/23 harvest has been brought in at Santa Rita, and the 23/24 harvest is currently underway.
+Meanwhile, the 22/23 harvest at Santa Rita has been brought in and the 23/24 harvest is currently being carried out.
 We will therefore soon be able to supplement the study data with further years.

-If you have any questions or find any logical errors, please comment or write to us.
+If you have questions or find logical errors, please comment or write to us.
 Thank you in advance!

 Sources